 If you read most trading books or attend trading courses, they will teach you to place your stops just below the support or above the resistance.
 Thus it is no surprise to find stops below the low of candle wicks and high of candle wicks.

 And you know what happens when your stops are placed at an obvious level?
 It gets hunted.

 Because when you have enough traders placing stops in close proximity, it becomes an incentive for dealers to hunt them for quick profits.
 When your stops below support get triggered, you will be selling to the dealers who will be buying from you.
 How do you overcome this problem?

 I would suggest you place your stops a distance away from X to give it more breathing room to withstand a stop hunt.
 You can consider using 2ATR as a gauge of how far away your stops should be.

 This way if you do get stopped out of the trade, you clearly know the harmonic pattern has failed.

-But as a trader, you have to know the pitfalls of your trading approach and find ways to either live with it or circumvent it.
+As a trader, you have to know the pitfalls of your trading approach and apply proper risk management.

 Do you want to learn a new trading strategy that allows you to profit in bull and bear markets?